hemantprakash2005/Food_Ordering_and_Billing_System_2.0/README.md

-# Food Ordering and Billing System 2.0
+# The Grand Central Restaurant
 This project is about the food ordering and billing system of a resturant.
 This project allows the customer to first select the section to order and then select the dish from that section.
 In order to select a particular dish, the user(customer) needs to press the number before the dish and enter the quantity.
 After selecting the dishes, the customer gets a bill including the details of customer, the total amount, the GST incured and the net amount to be paid.

 ### NOTE: The user needs to download the file named "resturant.java" and run it in a Java IDE.